seanesla/burnwise/README.md

 ## 📖 Usage

+### Getting Started
+1. Open the application - demo session auto-creates
+2. Complete quick onboarding or skip to explore
+3. All features immediately available

 ### Submit a Burn Request
-1. Navigate to "Request Burn" in the navigation
-2. Select your farm from the dropdown
+1. Click anywhere on the map to start
-3. Draw the field boundary on the map
+2. Draw your field boundary
-4. Choose date, time, and burn parameters
+3. Choose date, time, and burn parameters
-5. Submit the request
+4. Submit the request

 ### View Conflicts
 1. Go to the "Schedule" page